francoisburdy/js-shell-emulator/README.md

   cursorType: 'large', // Typing cursor style: "large" ▯ or "thin" |
   cursorSpeed: 500, // blinking interval in ms
   fontFamily: 'Ubuntu Mono, Monaco, Courier, monospace',
+  forceFocus: false, // whether or not inputs should capture document focus even if active element is outside the shell
   textSize: '1em',
   promptPS: '', // Prompt PS1 prefix ($, #, > or whatever you like)
   width: '100%', // Shell root element css width